Probabilistic Epistemic Updates on Algebras: Intuitionistic PDEL

 \begin{lemma} Axiom P4 in Table \ref{table:IPDEL} implies axiom p4 in Table \ref{table:PDEL}.
-In classical logic the two formulas are equivalent in the context of the rest of the axioms. \end{lemma} \begin{proof} That P4 implies p4 follows immediately by replacing $\psi$ with $\top$.
-The reasoning below shows that p4 implies P4 in classical logic.
+In classical logic the two formulas are equivalent in the context of the rest of the axioms.
+Finally, there exists an ApPE-structure that validates axiom p4 but doesn't validate axiom P4. \end{lemma} \begin{proof} Recall that